Ask the Experts: COVID-19

 Yes, they may be vaccinated with any FDA-licensed or FDA-authorized updated (2023–2024 Formula) COVID-19 vaccine (Moderna, Pfizer, or Novavax) as long as they do not have a contraindication to vaccination.
 Antibody testing is not recommended to assess for immunity to SARS-CoV-2 following COVID-19 vaccination.

 Recipients should be counseled about the unknown and variable effectiveness of COVID-19 vaccination in immunocompromised populations and the potential for reduced immune responses.
-They should maintain other practices, such as wearing a mask in public and avoiding crowds, to reduce their risk of exposure to SARS-CoV-2.
+They may consider other practices to reduce their risk of infection.
+CDC has published additional information about respiratory virus prevention for people with weakened immune systems: www.cdc.gov/respiratory-viruses/risk-factors/weakened-immune-systems.html.

-CDC has also developed an infographic for use with patients who have moderate to severe immunocompromise when determining what updated (2023–2024 Formula) COVID-19 vaccine is due based on the individual’s age and past COVID-19 vaccination history: www.cdc.gov/vaccines/covid-19/downloads/COVID19-vaccination-recommendations-immunocompromised.pdf.
+CDC has developed an infographic for use with patients who have moderate to severe immunocompromise when determining what updated (2023–2024 Formula) COVID-19 vaccine is due based on the individual’s age and past COVID-19 vaccination history: www.cdc.gov/vaccines/covid-19/downloads/COVID19-vaccination-recommendations-immunocompromised.pdf.

 CDC provides detailed considerations for vaccination of people with moderate or severe immunocompromise here: www.cdc.gov/vaccines/covid-19/clinical-considerations/interim-considerations-us.html#immunocompromised.